PRX/Porter/README.md

 **Example:** If you have a job with three copy tasks, and two callbacks, you would expect to get a total of six `TaskResult` and two `JobResult` messages, across all of the endpoints.

+### Job Success and Failure

+A job is considered successful when it completes to a `DONE` state and zero tasks failed.
+All other jobs are considered to have failed.

 ## Serialized Jobs

 A job can include any number of additional jobs that will be started after all tasks have succeeded.
 This allows you to easily perform tasks on files that resulted from an initial job.